AlfrescoArchive/alfresco-demo-data/README.md

 - *Dynamic way* (No much configuration needed)
 - *Standard way* (Some Spring xml configuration need)

+For normal use the Dynamic Way will be enough to start a sample demo data.

-Let's have a look at them:
+Let's have a look at them in more details:

 ### Dynamic way
 --